ishluxx/learning-application/client/documentation/Emmanuel.md

 - Changed the navigation user dropdown to link to billing instead of notifications.
 - Created a new layout component for the account section to improve organization and readability.

--fix: remove unnecessary gap in DialogContent styling -fix account pages ui
+- fix: remove unnecessary gap in DialogContent styling
+- fix account pages ui